 One day, all the rabbits in the world met up to discuss some problems.
-“What a sad life we live” said one rabbit.
+“What a sad life we live,” said one rabbit.
 “As soon as we come out of our burrow, we are chased by all sorts of animals, dogs, cats, tigers, lions.
 At the end of the day we become meals for them” he continued.
 The other rabbits agreed.

-“what is the point of living in fear, when we will just end up becoming food for another animal.” said another rabbit.
+“What is the point of living in fear, when we will just end up becoming food for another animal.” said another rabbit.
 “We should just drown ourselves” exclaimed one of them, and all the other rabbits at the meeting agreed.

 All of them left the meeting and rushed towards the pond.
-By the edge of the pond, some frogs were siting and relaxing.
+By the edge of the pond, some frogs were sitting and relaxing.
 As they saw the rabbits running up to them, they were terrified and jumped into the water.